angryip/ipscan/README.md

 The resulting binaries will be put into the `build/libs` directory.
 Run jar files with `java -jar <jar-file>`.

-Deb and rpm packages can only be built on Linux (tested on Ubuntu).
+Deb and rpm packages can be built only on Linux (tested on Ubuntu).
-Building of Windows installer can be done on Linux as well.
+Windows installer can be built on Windows only.

 `./gradlew all` will build packages for all OS (tested on Ubuntu only, see dependencies below).